Dhiraj072/10000/README.md

 * Yarn v1.3.2 - Installation instructions [here](https://yarnpkg.com/lang/en/docs/install/)
 * Node v10.16.0 - Installation instructions [here](https://nodejs.org/en/download/package-manager/)
-* Firebase project - Helpful if you are familiar with using firebase.
+* Firebase project - Requires a firebase project setup as the app uses firebase for authentication, database and hosting.
+Helpful if you are familiar with using firebase.

 ### Setting up the project